bernemax/bernemax-s-doings/README.md

 # bernemax doings

-## Topic: documentation of the "learning by doing" process
+## Topic: documentation of the "learning by doing" process/ progress

 This repository serves as **training room**.
 New stuff will be added if progress is made.